 Time Out says

-All the elements are there: The production design and special effects really do make everything magical, Mackenzie Foy is the right mix of thoughtful and plucky as the heroine, and a cast boasting Keira Knightley, Helen Mirren, Morgan Freeman and Richard E. Grant is hardly short of chops.
+All the elements are there: the production design and special effects really do make everything magical, Mackenzie Foy is the right mix of thoughtful and doughty as the heroine, and a cast boasting Keira Knightley, Helen Mirren, Morgan Freeman and Richard E Grant is hardly short of chops.
 But the story is a tangled mess.

 So far, so Narnia.
 But then it all goes a bit haywire, with characters introduced only to disappear and plot points left unexplained.
 Some of the dialogue is astonishingly clunky, too.
 Knightley, especially, has to deliver some real howlers as the Sugar Plum Fairy.
 Try as they might, the other actors seem to lose heart amid a blizzard of shoddy lines.

 On the upside, Jack Whitehall has a nice comedic turn as a quill-pushing soldier trying to fill out a mouse-related questionnaire and the beautiful ballet sequences will make this one for dance lovers to revisit.
-But perversely, a family film this is not: The Mouse King—actually a writhing body of mice all working together as one moving mass—is the stuff of children’s nightmares, as are a bunch of grotesque spinning clowns, one of the original elements restored to Hoffmann’s dark tale.
+But perversely, it’s a 12A, so it may not have the same effect on families.
+The Mouse King – actually a writhing body of mice all working together as one moving mass – is the stuff of children’s nightmares, as are Mother Ginger’s (Mirren) grotesque spinning clowns, one of the original elements taken from Hoffmann’s dark tale.
 Our advice?
 Leave this nutcracker on the shelf where it belongs.

 Cast and crew